lawrie/MuraxArduino/README.md

 # MuraxArduino

-MuraxArduino is an implementation of an Arduino board for open source FPGAs.
+[MuraxArduino](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxArduino.scala) is an implementation of an Arduino board for open source FPGAs.
 It uses a [RISC-V](https://en.wikipedia.org/wiki/RISC-V) CPU.
 It currently only supports the [mystorm BlackIce II ice40 board](https://github.com/mystorm-org/BlackIce-II/wiki/Getting-Started).

 It allows the FPGA to be programmed using the Arduino IDE, the [Arduino API](https://www.arduino.cc/reference/en/) and standard Arduino libraries, but it makes use of the FPGA to provide accelerated hardware peripherals.

 It is a version of [f32c/arduino](https://github.com/f32c/arduino) that works with the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL)  [Vexriscv](https://github.com/SpinalHDL/VexRiscv) [Murax SoC](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/Murax.scala).

-The SpinalHDL top level scala source is https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxArduino.scala.

 ## BlackIce II implementation